AnicetNgrt/flore1/README.md

 ---
 ### <a name="textasset.prtcrd"></a>📌 prtcrd [property](#textasset-props)
 ##### Description:
-A python set of (x, y) tuples representing all the Sprite's printed cells' coordinates
+A python set of (x, y) tuples representing the coordinates for all the Sprite intance's cells.

 ---
 ## <a name="engine.textasset.textsprite"></a>📜 Engine.TextAsset.TextSprite [(sub)class](#classes)